Skip to content

 Overall Architecture

 A two-stage embedding.
-The first stage is fast spherical embedding \(\Phi: \mathbb{R}^d \to \mathbb{S}^m\), \(m = \widetilde{O}(d + \Lambda^2 + \varepsilon^{-2})\), where data and queries are scaled by \(s = \Theta(\sqrt{\varepsilon / \log(1/\varepsilon)})\) and passed through an inner Fastfood, outputting on \(\mathbb{S}^{2m-1}\), with scaled diameter \(\Lambda = s\Delta = \widetilde{O}(\sqrt{\varepsilon} \Delta)\).
-The second stage is unscaling + second Fastfood layer for KDE: after unscaling, points lie on a sphere of radius \(s^{-1}\), with new diameter \(\widehat{\Delta} = 2 s^{-1} = \widetilde{O}(1/\sqrt{\varepsilon})\).
-Standard Fastfood (Le-Sarlós-Smola 2013) is then used for KDE approximation, with complexity \(\widetilde{O}(m + \widehat{\Delta}^2/\varepsilon^2) = \widetilde{O}(m + 1/\varepsilon^3)\).
-The total is \(\widetilde{O}(d + \varepsilon \Delta_\sigma^2 + 1/\varepsilon^3)\).
+Stage 1: Fast Spherical Embedding \(\Phi: \mathbb{R}^d \to \mathbb{S}^m\) with \(m = \widetilde{O}(d + \Lambda^2 + \varepsilon^{-2})\).
+Data and queries are scaled by \(s = \Theta(\sqrt{\varepsilon / \log(1/\varepsilon)})\) and passed through the inner Fastfood, outputting to \(\mathbb{S}^{2m-1}\) with scaled diameter \(\Lambda = s\Delta = \widetilde{O}(\sqrt{\varepsilon} \Delta)\).
+Stage 2: Descaling + Outer Fastfood for KDE.
+After descaling, points lie on a sphere of radius \(s^{-1}\) with a new diameter \(\widehat{\Delta} = 2 s^{-1} = \widetilde{O}(1/\sqrt{\varepsilon})\).
+Standard Fastfood (Le-Sarlós-Smola 2013) is then applied for KDE approximation with complexity \(\widetilde{O}(m + \widehat{\Delta}^2/\varepsilon^2) = \widetilde{O}(m + 1/\varepsilon^3)\).
+The total complexity is \(\widetilde{O}(d + \varepsilon \Delta_\sigma^2 + 1/\varepsilon^3)\).
+The pipeline is a cascaded "Scaling Alignment → Inner Fastfood Spherical Embedding (Diameter Compression) → Descaling → Outer Fastfood KDE."

 Key Designs